 In part, we can blame our culture, which makes it easy to compare ourselves to others who seem to be accomplishing more than we are.
 It's very easy to believe that we just aren't good enough.
 So when people ask us for our time, we feel like we have to step up.

 We can also blame evolution.
 Our ancestors survived because they learned to live together and cooperate.
 We're hardwired to preserve our social relationships, which makes saying no difficult, even when it's best.
 Saying no can feel like we're rejecting the asker, being unhelpful and uncaring.
 But we want to be nice and we want to be liked, so we often take the path of least resistance, even if we wind up regretting it later.

-One way we try to soften the blow is by giving an excuse.
+We may try to soften the blow by giving an excuse.
 Rather than simply saying, "I'm sorry, I won't be able to do that," we offer a reason.
 This seems like good manners, but it can set us up for some awkward situations.
 For example:

 - You tell someone you can't go to a party because you don't have a babysitter... then they offer to let you bring the kids.

 - You decline someone's invitation to go out for dinner by saying that you already have plans... then they ask you to name a different day that works for you.

 - You apologize for not helping someone with a task, citing a major deadline at work... then they reply that they'd love to have your help once you've finished your current project.